Friday, August 8, 2008

 Kroller Muller Sculpture Garden in Otterlo

-Outside the Kroller Muller building, there is a lavish display of modern sculptures.
-We sauntered through a passage of natural settings of woodlands and ponds.
-I went crazy photographing but it was time to get inside the museum as it will be closed too soon!
+Outside the Kröller-Müller Museum, there is an impressive display of modern sculptures.
+We strolled through a picturesque passage filled with natural settings, including woodlands and ponds.
+I was eager to take photos, but we had to head inside the museum soon, as it would be closing shortly!

 "In the sculpture garden, one of the largest in Europe, you can enjoy both sculptures and nature.
 Distributed throughout the garden are over 160 sculptures by iconic artists, from Aristide Maillol to Jean Dubuffet, from Marta Pan to Pierre Huyghe."